samuelxyz/layouts/README.md

 # ints

 ```
-f o u m j  x c d b ,
+f o u m j  q g d p ,
- h a e r q  y s t n i
+ h a e r x  v s t n i
-  ' / l w z  v g k p .
+  ' / l w z  y c k b .
 ```

 This layout is designed for a row-staggered board with angle mod.
 Preferably, the right thumb should be used for spacebar.
-A non-angle-modded version can be obtained by cycling `z` to the left end of the bottom row.

 Notable characteristics:
 - High rolls, majority inward.
 - Unusually high onehands, extremely inward (2.4 inward ratio, increases to 3.3 when adding space on the right thumb).
 - High redirects, though only slightly higher than Colemak.
 - Low alternation.
-- Low lateral stretching.
+- Low lateral stretching and reasonably low dsfb.
-- Reasonably low dsfb (according to the genkey skipgram weightings).
+- Index finger keys can optionally support alt fingering and/or sliding to remove same finger sequences, such as `rm`, `wl`, `sys`, `cyc`, `gs`, `sc`.

-- Index fingers can support alt fingering to remove same finger sequences such as `wl`, `syst`, `cyc`, and possibly `lm`.
+This layout is tricky to obtain in a non-angle-modded format.
+(Cycling `z` to the left end of the bottom row causes `w` to get a bad position, so more keys must be rearranged.)

 ## genkey stats